arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

   - *_id* contains the document identifier of the newly created document
   - *_key* contains the document key
   - *_rev* contains the document revision

+If the *silent* option is set, the body of the response is an array that will contain one entry per failed insert operation.
+If no insert operation has failed, the result will be an empty array.
+If errors happened and the *silent* option is set, it may not be possible to map the resulting errors unambiguously to the input values, because the result array may be shorter than the input array.
+Thus the *silent* option should only be used under circumstances that do not require error checking or when error checking can be very coarse-grained.

 If the collection parameter *waitForSync* is *false*, then the call returns as soon as the documents have been accepted.
 It will not wait